tomacheese/ElitesRNGAuraObserver/docs/en/installation/get-discord-webhook-url.md

 ## 3. Configure the Webhook and Get the URL

-A new webhook called `Captain Hook` will be created.
-Click it and configure as follows:
+A new webhook will be created.
+Click the newly created webhook and configure it as follows:

 - Set any image as the icon
 - Set any name, such as `Elite's RNG Aura Observer`, in the `Name` field